-Continuing on at 4:10 pm, the trail starts to ascend again through the beautiful trees which adds plenty of shade and you get to a point where you overlook Willow Lake behind you.
+Continuing on at 4:10 pm, the trail starts to ascend again through the beautiful trees which add plenty of shade and you get to a point where you overlook Willow Lake behind you.
 The trail follows South Fork Big Pine Creek just a little bit before turning east towards Brainerd Lake.
-The trail is well-established but you’ll have to pay attention a couple of times to know where it continues on.
+The trail is well-established but you’ll have to pay attention a couple of times to know where it continues.
 We were also pleasantly surprised by a few unnamed lakes along the way.

 At 5:03, we finally reached Brainerd Lake 5.47 miles from the trailhead.
 There is an abundance of great camp spots that overlook Brainerd Lake but if you have it in you, scramble half a mile further up to reach Finger Lake.

 There are not many camp spots up there with a view overlooking the lake so if that’s your cup of tea, I’d recommend camping down at Brainerd Lake and day hiking up to Finger Lake, but definitely go that extra distance to Finger Lake!
-The Middle Palisade Glacier melts directly into it, giving it the beautiful blue-green water (varies depending on when you see it).
+The Middle Palisade Glacier melts directly into it, giving it beautiful blue-green water (varies depending on when you see it).

 Be extra careful and aware of your surroundings when you’re on the last ascent.
 The Class 2 scrambling route does not follow an actual trail; there is a somewhat-worn trail you can mostly follow if you can find it.

-We camped here for one night away from the lake, woke up early and hung out at the lake all day before packing up and hiking back out 🙂 The hike down the rock-field was a lot easier and shorter than expected.
+We camped here for one night away from the lake, woke up early, and hung out at the lake all day before packing up and hiking back out 🙂 The hike down the rock field was a lot easier and shorter than expected.
 It took us 40 mins to get up the rock-field scramble section and 20 mins down.